 The subsequent expression of this principle has long been embodied in the encouragement of international trade, the realisation that the more your economy depends on trade the less sense it makes to start a war - or to enslave and demotivate your trading partners.
 And there is strength in numbers.
 The European Union, for all its failings, is perhaps the greatest expression of this principle to date.

 Roll forwards to the Hippie era.
-Industrial progress had brought great evils; world wars, nuclear holocaust, toxic wastes, unhealthy diets and the Silent Spring of environmental pollution.
+Industrial progress had amplified unbridled capitalism and nationalism to bring great evils; world wars, nuclear holocaust, napalm, toxic wastes, unhealthy diets and the Silent Spring of environmental pollution.
 The Hippie movement turned away from it all, sought a back-to-nature reinvention of society.
 But what they missed was the ironic fact that the very agent of our undoing, industrialisation, was itself the parent of their faith in peace and mutual love as the way things needed to be.
 Without industry, the world would revert to the Dark Forest.

 And it did.
-The communes closed down, the hippies cut their hair and rejoined wider society.
-The punks trashed their clearing and the yuppies planted cash crops.
+The communes struggled on in poverty and eventually closed down, the hippies cut their hair, threw away their worn-out flares and Laura Ashley, and got paid jobs so they and their children could eat.
+The punks trashed the clearing and the yuppies planted cash crops.
+The dream was over.

 Today, we find adherents of the Dark Forest surviving in totalitarian regimes such as Russia, China, North Korea and the brief reign of Donald Trump.
 They still have faith in conquest and cultural annihilation as the only safe option.
 The Russian approach to the Great Game is typical.
 This has been played between Russia and the West (previously Britain, recently the US, today the whole of NATO and the EU) for several hundred years.
 It is the play for political and military dominance of Central Asia and on occasion, as today, Central Europe.
 Russia has always been fearful of a war on two fronts, of enemy forces executing a pincer movement from both East and West.
 Long ago it developed a model of conquering neighbouring states to provide a buffer zone should the enemy invade.
 Presently, the buffer states become assimilated, their cultures annihilated and their mass absorbed into a greater Russia.
 Now, a protective zone around this greater Russia is sought, a USSR if you will.
 As the West resists, the Great Game moves out to this new ring.
 Thus, the Dark Forest remains the core of Russian thinking, yet the insecurity in having eternal enemies prompts the equally eternal creation of subjugated states, political slaves.
 Nowhere is this more graphically illustrated today than in Vladimir Putin's flat betrayal of all UN agreements and waging of a war to recover Ukraine, one of several buffer territories who recently regained their independence.